Closure Date: 31 March 2005/30 April 1998

 If you increase your mortgage, you’ll need to consider how you’ll repay the additional amount.

 You can stop saving at any time and take the surrender value – if you do so, you may not get back what you put in.
-We apply a 5% deduction and there may be tax to pay - it depends on when you cash in and if you need to pay higher rate tax.
+There may be tax to pay - it depends on when you cash in and if you need to pay higher rate tax.
+A 5% deduction is no longer applied to the surrender value from 1 October 2020.

 For more information please read the following FAQs: